serpent-os/serpentos.com/content/en/docs/packaging/workflow/packaging_workflow.md

 ## Ending notes

 If you have made it this far, congratulations!
-You should know understand the basic workflow of packaging and managing repositories with Serpent OS.
+You should now understand the basic workflow of packaging and managing repositories with Serpent OS.

 Tip: execute `just -l` to see a list of supported `just` 'recipes', which are common actions that